San7o/valFuzz/README.md

  - Q3: 2.0794e-05s
 ```

-The benchmark will be run 100000 times to get the average time.
+The benchmark will be run 10000 times by default.
 You
 can set the number of iterations using the `--num-iterations` flag.
-If you specified `--report <file>`, a csv file will be generated
+If you specified `--reporter csv`, a csv output will be generated
 with the following structure:
 ```
 benchmark_name,space_complexity,min_time,max_time,mean,standard_deviation,quantile1,quantile3